jsquire/ButtonPong/ReadMe.md

 ## Warning

-This project was a point-in-time experiment and is not actively maintained.
+This project is not actively maintained.
 Assets have aged and may have security vulnerabilities.
 It is highly recommended that dependencies aare updated before making use of any project assets.

 ## Licensing